-Apprentices are aged 16 or over (there is no upper age limit) and combine working with studying for a work-based qualification within a framework or the new set of standards - from Level 2 up to degree level and even master’s level.
+Apprentices are aged 16 or over (there is no upper age limit) and combine full time working with studying towards achieving the occupational Standard for their job role achieved through independent end point assessment - from Level 2 up to degree level and in certain occupations even at masters level.

 They can be new or existing employees.